 Tylenol (or paracetamol, or acetaminophen) is one of the most common pain killers used globally and is sold in most places without a prescription.
 The exact mechanism of action isn’t known, but it may act to reduce prostaglandins in the brain, thus decreasing the sensation of pain.
-It is not, like most commonly sold pain medications, an NSAID (which stands for non-steroidal anti-inflammatory) because it is not known to be strongly anti-inflammatory.
+It is not like most commonly sold pain medications, an NSAID (which stands for non-steroidal anti-inflammatory) because it is not known to be strongly anti-inflammatory.

 Tylenol has been shown to reduce levels of glutathione, which could be part of why Tylenol overdose is one of the most common causes of fatal poisonings worldwide.
-This could also present more of sensitivity for MTHFR mutants than for other folks.
+This could also present more sensitivity for MTHFR mutants than for other folks.
 With an MTHFR mutation, our glutathione production is compromised to varying degrees (via the BH4 pathway).
-Glutathione production depends on many factors, not just MTHFR so this isn’t cause for total avoidance, more just cause for caution about prolonged or high-dose use.
+Glutathione production depends on many factors, not just MTHFR so this isn’t a cause for total avoidance, more just a cause for caution about prolonged or high-dose use.
 There is absolutely no research on Tylenol specifically with MTHFR – literally not one study, so it isn’t a well-documented issue.
 This is more of a theoretically potential issue, but something to be aware of if you take Tylenol on a regular basis.
 Also, it’s good to consider other factors that can deplete glutathione, like smoking or alcohol use.